truenas/documentation/content/SCALE/SystemSettings/AdvancedSettings.md

 ## Syslog

-The **Syslog** window allows users configure how and when the system sends log messages to the Syslog server.
+**Syslog** lets users determine how and when the system sends log messages to the Syslog server.

 | Name | Description |
 |------|-------------|